eublockmove/ICX-AutoStaker/README.md

 ```
 0 6 * * * bash autostaker.sh
 ```
-This will run AutoStaker (located in your home directory) every morning at 6AM.
+This will run ICX AutoStaker (located in your home directory) every morning at 6AM.
 You can use [Crontab Guru](https://crontab.guru) to generate your entry.

 Feel free to discuss what other ways this script could be regularly executed:
 - OS startup